msu-cse-outreach/technovation-book/_sources/1-Intro/exercises.rst

     :language: python
     :nocodelens:

     Write a program to instruct the ``turtle`` to draw a regular pentagon.
-(A regula pentagon has 5 equal-length sides.)
+    (A regular pentagon has 5 equal-length sides.)
     ~~~~

     # your code here